Click on the player below for a short audio recorded summary of our artist registration information:

 Think small, think big, think sideways – from pre-recorded shows to live stream videos, podcasts, radio plays, interactive streams, one-on-one online experiences, digital exhibitions, Zoom parties, online panel discussions, even phone art.

-1 July – Round one artist regos are now open for Pants On events
+1 July – Round two artist regos open for Pants On events

 Pants On events = art that people can experience live and in the flesh.
 Maybe your “Pants On” event happens on the street, or in a shopfront window, a by-appointment-only gallery space, or even in a physically-distanced venue – wherever it happens, your audience can attend live and in person (pants essential).